groovemonkey/dxhacker/readme.md

 decide how "NSC" (non-story characters) will be modeled: documents and browsing history?
 Anything else? for story scripting: add document creation commands on Computer (for journals, hints, etc.) remove Network#arp and Network#rarp functions -- switch everything to using getHostname() and getIP().
+Create a file for every user called "web history" that records a list of all pages visited?